Down Under Visa

 Information contained in this page is of a general nature.
 Informative, yes, but not a formula for preparing visa applications and should not be relied on as such.
 The devil is in the detail, rest assured.
 Australian migration law is complicated and Departmental decisions are inflexible and often final.
 Readers and future visa applicants and sponsors are advised to rely on professionals to ensure a happy outcome.

-Partner Visa Prospective Marriage Visa De Facto Visa Why do you need
+Partner Visa Prospective Marriage Visa De Facto Visa Why do you need a Migration Agent?

 This is the option when the Filipina visa applicant is in Philippines, and remains there during the processing of the visa.